 If you are lucky enough to never have suffered hay fever it is an allergy to the pollen that is released from plants.
 Pollen is a fine and powdery substance that contains proteins that inflame the blood vessels in the eyes and nose.
 This inflammation can cause sneezing and coughing, as well as itchy eyes.
 In extreme cases it can cause pain around the temples, forehead, and ears, hay fever is at its worst between March-September.

 Histamine is prevalent in darker, fermented drinks such as red wine or beer, so those are best avoided.
 The worst drink is Champagne which contains 84mg of histamine per 125ml, so it would be advised to keep celebrations to the winter months.
 Whereas red wine comes in at 15mg, and beer 14mg.
 It’s not all bad though as some clear spirits are significantly lower in histamine.
 Gin and vodka are the best for hay fever sufferers as they contain little to no sulphites, a chemical that can trigger allergic reactions.
-So when it comes down to it a G&T is the best options over beer or wine to keep hay fever at bay!
+So when it comes down to it a G&T is the best option over beer or wine to keep hay fever at bay!